pRiVi/debian-mini-ro-root-odroid-c1/README.md

                      qemu qemu-user-static debootstrap parted
 ```

+You must have the kernel module binfmt_misc available.

 If you are running 64 bit Ubuntu, you might need to run the following commands to be able to launch the 32 bit toolchain:
 ```
 sudo dpkg --add-architecture i386